Young Breast Cancer Survivors logo

 Vaginal Gel (Phexxi)

-With perfect use, 7 out of 100 people who use Phexxi will get pregnant over a year.
-Perfect use means Phexxi is used correctly with each act of sex.
+With perfect use, 12 out of 100 people who use Phexxi will get pregnant over a year.
+Perfect use means that Phexxi is used correctly with each act of sex.

-Most of the time, people don't use Phexxi correctly or every time they have sex.
+Most people forget to use Phexxi as it should be used.
 This is called typical use.
-With typical use, 14 out of 100 people who use Phexxi will get pregnant over a year.
+With typical use, 21 out of 100 Phexxi users will get pregnant over a year.

 You can also use another birth control method at the time of sex.
 We call this a Method Boost because it prevents pregnancy better than Phexxi alone.
-Method Boost options include the outer condom (penile), pull out, the cervical cap, and the diaphragm.
+Method Boost options include the outer condom (penile), inner condom (vaginal), pull out, the cervical cap, and the diaphragm.
+You can also use these as a Method Backup when you forgot to use Phexxi.

 Phexxi comes in a ready-to-use applicator.
 You need to put in one full applicator before having penis-in-vagina sex.
 Using Phexxi is a lot like using a tampon or putting yeast cream in the vagina.